owolfdev/tauri-open-local-files-and-urls/README.md

 If everything went smoothly, your application should open a Tauri window with buttons for opening a file and a URL.
 When you click these buttons, the corresponding Rust functions will be triggered, demonstrating how Tauri allows front-end and back-end languages to communicate seamlessly.

+If the app is also running as a web app, try conditionally rendering the links.
+See at base-url/conditional/. code at /app/conditional/page.tsx

 By following this article, you've learned how to leverage Tauri's native capabilities inside a Next.js application, allowing you to open files and URLs in a cross-platform way.
 This serves as a powerful example of how web technologies can interact with native functionalities through Tauri.